What are Trends in USCIS and Department of State Visa Decisions, and How Can I Get Legal Advice?

 Personal referrals are often effective, but don’t rely entirely on someone else’s experience–do serious research and talk with a number of attorneys.
 The American Immigration Lawyers Association (AILA) and local bar associations have referral services.
 All of the attorneys in our firm are actively involved in AILA.
 Read online reviews, and assess the attorney’s experience and reputation.
 Different attorneys approach the same case differently–compare the information you get.
 You should learn what are the issues and obstacles, and what an appropriate strategy for your case is.

 Get a written agreement that states what the attorney will do and how he or she will charge you, by time or project.
 Ask if you will receive copies of the attorney’s work product as the case proceeds–at Scott D. Pollock & Associate, P.C., we provide representation agreements, copies of all documents, and monthly account statements to our clients.
 Be sure your attorney is a good communicator and available.
 You should understand as much as your attorney about your case.
 Don’t trust an attorney who says she has connections or special access to Government officials.
 They are either lying or setting you up for big problems in the future.
 Immigration is a complex field.
 If an attorney’s promises seem too good to be true, they just may be.
-With the right attorney, hopefully the Government will approve your case without too much work.
+With the right citizenship lawyer, hopefully the Government will approve your case without too much work.
 Be prepared for a fight with a trustworthy attorney on your side.
 Persistence often pays off in the end.

 For more information on this or other immigration matters, please contact our office at (312) 444-1940 or consult@lawfirm1.com to schedule a consultation.